fmerg/pymerkle/USAGE.md

 ```

 The ``.encoding`` attribute of a Merkle-tree (set directly by the homonymous argument of the
 constructor) specifies the encoding, to which any new record of type ``str`` will be submitted before getting hashed and stored into a newly-created leaf.
 For example,

 ```python
 tree = MerkleTree(hash_type='sha512', encoding='utf-32')
 ```

 creates a Merkle-tree with hash algorithm _SHA512_ and encoding type _UTF-32_.
 If the provided `hash_type` resp. `encoding` is not among the supported types, then a ``NotSupportedHashTypeError`` resp. ``NotSupportedEncodingError`` gets raised and
-the construction is canceled.
+the construction is aborted.

 Refer to [_API_](API.md) for the complete list of supported hash and encoding types.